 “There’s been a weird air in our culture lately,” says Devon.
 “We’ve become so accustomed to picking up our phones and being bombarded with all of this shitty news, that it can really make you feel lost and a kind of hopeless.
 I think it’s our job as songwriters and artists to find a way to talk about the things that are affecting us, but it’s also our job to allow music to be an escape from those things, and to genuinely try to make a difference in the lives of people who need that the most.”

 For Amadians, they get the opportunity to fulfill that need during every one of their live show.

 “We look at our live show, which is very much this upbeat, high-bpm, 45-minute dance party, as an open invitation for people to get out on the floor and just move,” says Roth.
 “When we hit the stage it’s kind of like, ‘Hey!
 Here we are.
 We’re gonna play some tunes for you.
 Why don’t we all just forget about the stress and forget about our fears, let’s have a good time together and savor this moment while it lasts, before we have to go back to the real world.”

-The first single off of Amadians’ forthcoming debut album is due out on January 24th.
+The first single, “Waisting Time”, off of Amadians’ forthcoming debut album is available now on all streaming services.